karantaragi07/Hospital-Management-System/README.md

 🏥 Hospital Management System

-A microservices-based Hospital Management System built using Spring Boot and MongoDb, designed to efficiently manage doctors, patients, and appointments.
+A microservices-based Hospital Management System built using Spring Boot, designed to efficiently manage doctors, patients, and appointments.

 ---